Ping (networking utility): Error indications

 In case of error, the target host or an intermediate router sends back an ICMP error message, for example host unreachable or TTL exceeded in transit.
-In addition, these messages include the first eight bytes of the original message (in this case header of the ICMP echo request, including the quench value), so the ping utility can match responses to originating queries.
+In addition, these messages include the first eight bytes of the original message (in this case, the header of the ICMP echo request, including the quench value), so the ping utility can match responses to originating queries.

 Message format

-ICMP packet
+ICMP packet transported with IPv4

-Generic composition of an ICMP packet: